 This issue (after 4 years) has been resolved Jan.
 1, 2013!
 The entire shore bank replanted and defined.
-The community is now proudly taking care of maintenance.
-Thank You.
+The patch is now neat and well maintained!

 There will be a court hearing on July 29, 2011 about the case involving bulldozing a swatch of coastal growth for “a better view” by a resident.